 1. Your Strategy

-Whether you’re just starting or you have a well-established brand, there is always room for improvement, and you can use social media to grow your following, generate leads and sales.
+Whether you’re just starting or have a well-established brand with a fine-tuned social media strategy, there is always room for improvement, and you can use social media to grow your following and generate leads and sales.

-Building a brand through social media might feel like a daunting task because of the growing number of platforms available.
+Building a brand through valuable content and social media might feel daunting because of the growing number of platforms available.

 But it’s easier than ever to use social media to connect with people and grow your brand organically.

-It would be best if you have a plan in place that defines what role you want social media to play in your overall marketing strategy.
+It would be best to have a plan in place that defines what role you want social media to play in your overall marketing strategy.

-Besides having a personal account on favourite social networks, you must also consider getting a separate business account on these sites.
+Besides having a personal account on your favourite social networks, you must also consider getting a separate business account on these sites as part of your social media marketing strategy.

 What are your goals?
 Decide whether you want to use social media for: